 Registration fees payable on transfers of property assets and rights

-The Department of Tax Services would like to draw attention to the briefing note concerning the introduction of Act n.
-1.381 of 19/06/2011on registration fees payable on transfers of property and property duties published in the Journal de Monaco on 1 July 2011, which redefines the rules relating to registration fees payable on transfers of property assets and rights.
+The Department of Tax Services would like to draw attention to the briefing note concerning the introduction of Act no. 1.381 of 19 June 2011 on registration fees payable on transfers of property and property duties published in the Journal de Monaco on 1 July 2011, which redefines the rules relating to registration fees payable on transfers of property assets and rights.

 In view of the questions which may arise from those concerned as a result of the publication of these new provisions, the Government has provided for the measures and steps set out below to be put in place.
 Those liable for the new fees can make use of these provisions, both for handling ongoing business during the transition period, and to assess individual situations.